odys-z/odys-z.github.io/sphinx/products/portfolio/source/privacy-policy.rst

 We want to inform you that whenever you use our Service, in the case of an error in the app we collect data and information (through third party products) on user's phone called Log Data.
-This Log Data may include information such as user's device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing Service, the time and date of user's use of the Service, and other statistics.
+This Log Data may include information such as the user's device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing Service, the time and date of user's use of the Service, and other statistics.